GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

     --enable-workload-identity \
     --has-private-issuer

-Once registered, it appears in Anthos clusters console, however, to access to the registered cluster, you'll need to [log in and authenticate to the cluster](https://cloud.google.com/anthos/multicluster-management/console/logging-in).
+Once registered, you'll see a new entry shown in Anthos console, however, to access to the registered cluster, you'll need to [log in and authenticate to the cluster](https://cloud.google.com/anthos/multicluster-management/console/logging-in).
 As the document recommended, we'll use Google Cloud Identity to login to the cluster.

-### Setup Connect Gateway
+### Set up Connect Gateway

-Your platform admin must perform the necessary [setup](https://cloud.google.com/anthos/multicluster-management/gateway/setup) to let you use your Google Cloud identity to log in, including granting you all the necessary roles and RBAC permissions to view and authenticate to registered clusters.
+Your platform admin must perform the necessary [set up](https://cloud.google.com/anthos/multicluster-management/gateway/setup) to let you use your Google Cloud identity to log in, including grant you all the necessary roles and RBAC permissions to view and authenticate to registered clusters.

-Now we want to grant required IAM roles to users so they can interact with connected cluster through the gateway.
+Then we'll grant required IAM roles to users so they can interact with connected cluster through the gateway.

     export MEMBER=user:your-user-name@your-domain.com
     export GATEWAY_ROLE=roles/gkehub.gatewayAdmin   # or `roles/gkehub.gatewayReader`